The title of this post was taken directly from a sentence out of Yaro Starak’s free report, Blog Profits BluePrint (page 18, to be exact).

 Of course it was (and who would blame him?), but there is also a plethora of solid advice in the report.
 If I was just getting started blogging I would definitely consider signing up to have him coach me.

 If you’ve been on the blogging scene long enough you’ve probably read many of the tips Yaro writes about.
-However, he does an excellent job of putting his own perspective on various topics.
+He does an excellent job of putting his own perspective on popular topics.

 Yaro talks about the importance of creating Pillar content.
 He defines it as the “foundation of a good blog.”
 It’s that content that gets people’s attention, builds your credibility and often gets spread virally over time.